Things to do in Braidwood

 In the collection, there are personal items from early settler families, as well as quite a few artefacts from the gold rush era.
 There’s even a horse-drawn cart with a bullion box that has an exciting bushranger connection!

-The building itself is quite interesting too, because it was built as the first significant hotel in Braidwood in the 1840s – although it has been expanded over the years (and even used as flats until it was bought by the society in 1970).
+The building itself is quite interesting too because it was built as the first significant hotel in Braidwood in the 1840s – although it has been expanded over the years (and even used as flats until it was bought by the society in 1970).

 Royal Mail Hotel

-At its zenith, there were more than a dozen hotels (pubs) in Braidwood, each with their own characteristics and clientele.
+At its zenith, there were more than a dozen hotels (pubs) in Braidwood, each with its own characteristics and clientele.
 A few of them remain today and it’s worth having a drink in one of them to get a slice of heritage (and the beer doesn’t hurt either!).

 The Royal Mail Hotel is not the fanciest these days, but it does have one of the most interesting stories.
 It was founded in 1890 and served as a staging point for coaches in the gold rush.
 And in 1969 it was used to film the ‘Ned Kelly’ movie starring Mick Jagger!